docker/docs/ee/dtr/user/manage-repository-events.md

 ### Activity Stream

-First, let's break down the data included in an event.
+Let's break down the data included in an event.
 We will use the highlighted "Create Promotion Policy" event as our example.

 | Event Detail          | Description                                        | Example |
 |:----------------|:-------------------------------------------------|:--------|